Soquixx/AI-chatbot_BRIK/README.md

 Replace `"GEMINI API KEY"` with your actual key.

-> **鈿狅笍 Security Warning:** Do not commit your API key directly to a public repository.
+> **Security Warning:** Do not commit your API key directly to a public repository.
 For better security, use environment variables to store your key.

 ## How to Run